-The landscape in District 3 is dominated by agricultural land in the prairie and foothill regions, with interspersed grassland areas and brushy eyebrows and draws.
-In the mountains, the most common habitat is characterized by second growth forests consisting primarily of Ponderosa pine, Douglas fir, grand fir, and subalpine fir.
+The landscape in District 3 is dominated by agricultural land in the prairie and foothill regions, with interspersed grassland areas and brushy draws.
+In the mountains, the most common habitat is characterized by second-growth forests consisting primarily of Ponderosa pine, Douglas fir, grand fir, and subalpine fir.
 The Blue Mountains have been characterized as a high plateau dissected by steep draws and canyons carved by numerous creeks and rivers.
-The Tucannon and Touchet rivers flow north out of the mountains, while forks of the Wenaha River and its major tributaries generally flow south.
+The Tucannon and Touchet rivers flow north out of the mountains, while major tributaries of the Wenaha and Grande Ronde Rivers generally flow south.
 Numerous creeks drain the western edge of the foothills, including Mill Creek, with its drainage located in the Walla Walla Watershed.
+Asotin Creek is a major watershed on the eastern side of the Blue Mountains that flows east into the Snake River.